-The IJ is a required application form used to apply for NSGP funds.
+The IJ is a required application form used to apply for NSGP-NSS funds.
 It includes sections on the nonprofit organization's risks, vulnerabilities, and the proposed projects that are intended to address or mitigate the identified risks and vulnerabilities.
 Proposed projects must be for the locations that the nonprofit organization occupies at the time of application.
 The IJ must:

-- Demonstrate the ability to provide enhancements consistent with the purpose of the program and guidance provided by DHS/FEMA; - Be both feasible and effective at reducing the risks for which the project was designed; - Be able to be fully completed within the three-year period of performance; and - Be consistent with all applicable requirements outlined in the funding notice and the Preparedness Grants Manual.
+- Demonstrate the ability to provide enhancements consistent with the purpose of the program and guidance provided by DHS/FEMA; - Be both feasible and effective at reducing the risks for which the project was designed; - Be able to be fully completed within the three-year period of performance; and,

+■ Be consistent with all applicable requirements outlined in the funding notice and the Preparedness Grants Manual.

-The IJ is the only document submitted to FEMA by the SAA.
+The IJ, and in the case of consortium applications, the Consortium Workbook, are the only documents submitted to FEMA by the SAA for applications.
 As a result, it is important to avoid referencing out to any external materials in your IJ.

-Please consult the Subapplicant Quick Start Guide for more information on completing the IJ.
+Consortium IJs should contain references to the required Consortium Workbooks.
+Please consult the Subapplicant Quick Start Guide or the NSGP-NSS Consortium Application Guide for more information on completing the IJ.